Jiaoyang-Li/CBSH2/readme.md

 # CBSH2
  Improved Heuristics for Multi-Agent Path Finding with Conflict-Based Search [1].

+ A more recent implementation with more CBS improvement techniques can be fonud here: https://github.com/Jiaoyang-Li/CBSH2-RTC

  The main goal is to improve heuristics for Conflict-Based Search by reasoning about pairwise dependencies between agents.
  The code also contains the rectangle-symmetry reasoning technique RM from [2].